 Living in Helsinki

-Language You do not need to speak Finnish.
+Language No Finnish required.
 Almost everyone speaks English.
-Banks, government services, and the university all work in English.
+Banks, public services, and the university operate fully in English.

 Housing Flats are high quality and well-insulated.
 A one-bedroom flat is about €1,000/month in the city centre and €800/month outside.
 Rent usually includes heating and water.